Tulsa Opera

 Tulsa Opera is an American opera company based in Tulsa, Oklahoma.
 Originally an amateur performance group named the Tulsa Opera Club (established 1948), the company was incorporated as a professional organization in 1953.
 Performances for the company were originally presented at the Tulsa Theater (the "Old Lady on Brady") until the Tulsa Performing Arts Center (TPAC) opened in 1977.
 The company currently presents an annual season of three staged operas at the TPAC.
 Numerous well known singers have performed in operas with the company, including Beverly Sills, Anna Moffo, Roberta Peters, Richard Tucker, Renata Scotto, Cornell MacNeil, Samuel Ramey, Simon Estes, and Jerry Hadley among many others.
 In addition to staged operas, the company has also presented concerts and recitals featuring artists like Barbara Cook, Susan Graham, Luciano Pavarotti, Leontyne Price, and Joan Sutherland.
-Opera composer and pianist Tobias Picker currently serves as the company's artistic director.
+Opera composer and pianist Tobias Picker served as the company's artistic director from 2016 through 2022.
+At present, the company is being led by general director and CEO Lori Decter Wright.
+Aaron Beck serves as its artistic director.

 History

-1948-1953: Tulsa Opera Club
+1948–1953: Tulsa Opera Club

 In 1948, five Tulsans, Bess Gowans, Ralph and Ione Sassano, Mary Helen Markham and Beverly Bliss, formed the Tulsa Opera Club.
 On 4 December 1948, the organization performed Giuseppe Verdi's La traviata at All Souls Unitarian Church on Boulder Ave. with Ralph and Ione Sassano portraying Alfredo and Violetta, and a young William Lewis singing the role of Gaston while a high school senior under the baton of local conductor Gerald Whitney.
 Impressed with the performance, Tulsa World owner Maud Lorton Meyers approached the company with the offer of financial support in exchange for a seat on the company's board of directors which was established in 1949.
 That same year she purchased a house at 1610 South Boulder in downtown Tulsa.
 This home served as both the headquarters for Tulsa Opera, and as the living quarters of the Sassano family.
 The current Tulsa Opera headquarters is still at this address, but with a different building that was built in 1975.
 In 1971 the company purchased adjacent properties to the original building which allowed for a parking lot and a much larger facility to be built.

-Following La Traviata, the company initially presented light operas and operettas twice yearly at Will Rogers High School with mainly amateur performers.
+Following La traviata, the company initially presented light operas and operettas twice yearly at Will Rogers High School with mainly amateur performers.
 In 1950 the company moved to the "Old Lady on Brady" and began hiring one or two professional singers per production; beginning with David Atkinson as Robert in Sigmund Romberg's The New Moon.
 The company continued to present light operas and operettas twice yearly through 1953, including a production of Gustav Luders's The Prince of Pilsen which featured a young Rue McClanahan as a dancer.